cboling/omci/README.md

  - MibUploadNextResponse
  - SynchronizeTimeResponse
  - AttributeValueChange

-## Message Types supported but lacking any unit test
-The following OMCI message types currently have been coded but any unit test coverage.

  - RebootRequest
  - RebootResponse

+## Message Types supported but lacking any unit test
+The following OMCI message types currently have been coded but do not have any unit test coverage.

  - StartSoftwareDownloadResponse
  - StartSoftwareDownloadRequest
  - DownloadSectionRequest